-As your tour boat flutters across the calm Caribbean Sea after, a boisterous group of feeding pelicans settles nearby while glancing over at the numerous mauve and orange-colored sea stars sauntering through the seagrasses, as well as the occasional stingray gliding silently beneath the water’s glassy surface.
+As your tour boat flutters across the calm Caribbean Sea, a boisterous group of feeding pelicans settle nearby while glancing over at the numerous mauve and orange-colored sea stars sauntering through the seagrasses, as well as the occasional stingray gliding silently beneath the water’s glassy surface.
 Welcome to Punta Gorda.
-Locally known as P.G. or Peini, nested in the southernmost portion of Belize, Punta Gorda is a small yet delightful seaport and fishing town that serves as a popular access point to Belize’s southern cayes.
-The capital of the Toledo District, this town offers travelers a more soothing vacation, away from the hustle and bustle in the city.
+Locally known as P.G. or Peini, nested in the southernmost portion of Belize.
+Punta Gorda is a small, yet delightful seaport and fishing town that serves as a popular access point to Belize’s southern cayes.
+The capital of the Toledo District, this town offers travelers a more soothing vacation away from the hustle and bustle in the city.

 What to do in Punta Gorda?

 A wonderful sunrise and sunset can be expected as you relax near the seashore.
 Traffic is minimal along the streets of Punta Gorda, making it quite easy to explore the local shops and hand-crafted art stalls in this quiet town.
 Perhaps you would like to accompany wildlife rangers for the day!
 The Xa’axche Conservation Trust has a Ranger program which one will be able to go on riverside walking patrols in the Golden Stream Corridor Reserve.
 Here you will learn how to identify and record various animal species by their appearance and sound.
 After patrolling, take advantage of a relaxing swim in the refreshing and beautiful Golden Stream River.